Brooklyn Navy Yard: Seasonal Photography Tour

 - Tour participants are eligible to enter our photo contest, with a chance to win tour tickets and a free private tour of the Yard

-The Brooklyn Navy Yard is a fascinating visual tapestry of 19th-century buildings and LEED-certified structures, of natural landscapes and waterfront vistas amid a thriving industrial park.
-Turnstile Tours and BLDG 92 are pleased to offer photography tours to provide opportunities for the public to come out with their cameras and capture some of the most visually striking outdoor sites of the Yard.
+The Brooklyn Navy Yard is a fascinating visual tapestry buildings spanning 200+ years of history, of natural landscapes and waterfront vistas amid a thriving industrial park.
+These photography tours provide opportunities for the public to come out with their cameras and capture some of the most visually striking outdoor sites of the Yard.
 Highlights include the World War II-era pier with views of the Manhattan skyline and an historic dry dock still used for ship repair today.
-Unlike our other bus and bike tours, tour guides will provide limited content and instead offer extended opportunities at several locations for visitors to take photographs of the diverse industrial and natural landscapes of the Yard.
+Unlike our other bus and bike tours, tour guides will provide limited content and instead offer extended opportunities for visitors to shoot the diverse industrial and natural landscapes of the Yard.

 • Click the tabs below for tour information •